 In 2011, the Task Force released a report entitled “The Stakeholder Workgroup Review of Planning and Response Capabilities for a Marine Oil Spill on the U.S./Canadian Transboundary Areas of the Pacific Coast Project Report”.
 This report provided over 130 recommendations for improving oil spill preparedness and response in the transboundary region.
 The report can be found here (pdf, 3.3MB).

 In 2016, the Task Force launched a 5-year review of the Transboundary report, specifically the status of the implementation of the recommendations.
-A summary of the 5-year review will be available in early 2017.
+A summary of the 5-year review was released on October 2nd 2017, and is available here.